Vortex936/my_project_cxx/README.md

 Clangd is LLVM's intellisense daemon.

 If Clangd shows errors that do not appear when you build your workspace, follow this instruction to possibly fix it.
+If this fails, see this guide for more ideas: https://clangd.llvm.org/troubleshooting.

 For Clangd to function better, it is recommended to add the following lines to your `settings.js`.
 (Open it by pressing Ctrl + Shift + P or ⌘ + Shift + P to open the run menu, then type "settings json" and you should see the option `Preferences: Open User Settings (JSON)`).